diku-dk/lys/README.md

 * Terminals do not support fine-grained input events, e.g. separate key up/down events.
 Lys tries its best to simulate these.

-Some Lys programs might work fine using the ncurses backend, but others may not work so well.
+Some Lys programs might work fine using the console frontend, but others may not work so well.

 ## Examples of programs using Lys